danielgil/vagrant-puppetmaster/README.md

 You can customize serveral things in the Vagrant file, like the newtowork, database passwords for the Dashboard, etc.

-By default, the network is set to internal, with forwarded ports 80 -> 10080 and 443 -> 10443.
-For a production server you'll probably need to setup a DNS record, static IP, etc.
+By default, the network is set to internal, with the following forwarded ports:
+    * 80 -> 10080

+    * 443 -> 10443.

+For a production server you'll probably need to do some extra work like configuring a static IP, DNS record, SELinux policy, etc.

 ## Start VM
 Run **vagrant up**.
 When the boot and provisioning process finishes, you'll be able to access the Puppet Dashboard at: